 Refer Questions To: Shared Services Help Desk, 773-702-5800

-Purpose: To manage University resources wisely and meet governmental and third-party requirements related to University business expenses, while treating the individuals subject to this policy and the University equitably.
+Purpose: To manage University resources wisely and meet governmental and third-party requirements related to University business expenses.

 Policy: The University will account for or reimburse all Reasonable Business Expenses in accordance with this policy.